 |Canterbury and West Coast Health Disability Action Plan (PDF, 600KB)||The DSG has the Canterbury and West Coast Health Disability Action Plan as the focus for its work.
 The Plan identifies short-term goals to be achieved in the first two years, and longer-term goals over the ten year lifespan of the Plan.|

 An accessible website is one that accommodates a full range of people, removing barriers so that a website can be used by anyone, regardless of disability.

 This website aims to achieve and maintain very good website accessibility, delivering as many WAI Level AA and AAA guidelines as achievable.

 In February 2019 this website passed a WCAG 2 AA and WCAG 2 AAA check using the website accessibility testing tool www.achecker.ca.
 Although compliance with WCAG guidelines is not the only indicator of website accessibility, it does confirm that this website has a good basic level of accessibility and has been built in a professional and considerate way.

-Due to the complexity and ever-changing nature of accessibility compliance, it is necessary to note that it is very hard for a large website such as www.cdhb.health.nz to consistently maintain 100% compliance with all recognised accessibility best practices.
-However, as part of our commitment to meet the objectives of the Canterbury DHB Disability Action Plan we plan to continuously improve the accessibility of our website content and features so that Canterbury health services information is accessible for all people.
+Due to the complexity and ever-changing nature of accessibility compliance, it is necessary to note that it is very challenging to consistently maintain 100% compliance with all recognised accessibility best practices.
+However, as part of our commitment to meet the objectives of the Canterbury DHB Disability Action Plan we do plan to continuously improve the accessibility of our website so that Canterbury health services are accessible to all people.

 Is this page useful?